New for 2009: The Society announces the first competition for the Cromwell Article Prize. See below for details.

 The Surrency Prize, named in honor of Erwin C. Surrency, a founding member and first president of the Society and for many years the editor of its former publication, the American Journal of Legal History, is awarded annually for the best article published in the Society’s journal, the Law and History Review, in the previous year.

-This 2008 Surrency Prize was awarded to Hekki Pihlajamaki for his essay, “The Painful Question: The Fate of Judicial Torture in Early Modern Sweden,” a piece that appeared in the Law and History Review 25:3.
+This 2009 Surrency Prize was awarded to Gautham Rao for his article “The Federal Posse Comitatus Doctrine: Slavery, Compulsion, and Statecraft in Mid-Nineteenth-Century America,” which appeared in the Law and History Review 26:1.
 The citation read:

 The Sutherland Prize, named in honor of the late Donald W. Sutherland, a distinguished historian of the law of medieval England and a mentor of many students, is awarded annually, on the recommendation of the Sutherland Prize Committee, to the person or persons who wrote the best article on English legal history published in the previous year.

-The selection of the winner of the Sutherland Prize for 2009 is under the charge of the Society’s Committee on the Sutherland Prize.
-The chair is James C. Oldham of Georgetown University Law Center, <firstname.lastname@example.org> The other members of the Committee will be announced shortly.
+The selection of the winner of the Sutherland Prize for 2010 is under the charge of the Society’s Committee on the Sutherland Prize.
+The chair of the committee is James C. Oldham of Georgetown University <email>, with members: John Beattie of the University of Toronto <email> and Jonathan Rose of Arizona State University <email>.

 J. Willard Hurst Summer Institute in Legal History

-The William Nelson Cromwell Foundation makes available of a number of fellowship awards intended to support research and writing in American legal history.
+In 2010, the William Nelson Cromwell Foundation will make available of a number of fellowship awards intended to support research and writing in American legal history.
 The number of awards to be made, and their amounts, is at the discretion of the Foundation.
 In the past four years, the trustees of the Foundation have made three to five awards, in amounts up to $5,000.
 Preference is given to scholars at the early stages of their careers.
-The Society’s Committee for Research Fellowships and Awards reviews the applications and makes recommendations to the Foundation
+The Society’s Committee for Research Fellowships and Awards reviews the applications and makes recommendations to the Foundation.

-Laura Weinrib holds a law degree from Harvard and is a Ph.D. candidate at Princeton.
-She is completing a dissertation on the emergence of modern understandings of civil liberties in the interwar years.
+Kevin Arlyck, who holds a law degree from New York University and is a Ph.D. candidate there as well, is completing a dissertation on the role of lawyers and federal courts in American foreign policy during the first decades after independence.

-Michael Grossberg of Indiana University <email@example.com> is the chair of the Society’s Committee for Research Fellowships and Awards.
+Michael Grossberg of Indiana University <email> is the chair of the Society’s Committee for Research Fellowships and Awards, with members: Constance Backhouse of the University of Ottawa <email>, Robert W. Gordon of Yale University <email>, Linda Kerber of the University of Iowa <email>, Amy Dru Stanley of the University of Chicago <email>, and Christopher L. Tomlins of the American Bar Foundation <email>.
 There is no application form.
 Applicants should submit a three to five page description of a proposed project, a budget, a timeline, and two letters of recommendation from academic referees.

-Applications must be received no later than July 31, 2009.
-Successful applicants will be notified after the annual meeting of the Foundation, which normally takes place in the first week of November.
-An announcement of the awards will also be made at the annual meeting of the American Society of Legal History in Dallas, Texas, November 12-14, 2009.
+Applications must be received no later than July 15, 2010.
+Successful applicants will be notified after the annual meeting of the Foundation, which normally takes place in the second week of November.
+An announcement of the awards will also be made at the annual meeting of the American Society of Legal History in Philadelphia, PA, November 18-21, 2010.

 Bloomington, IN 47405-7103